Ranking Led Zeppelin’s Studio Albums

 The band were intent on earning the title of world’s greatest rock band with Led Zeppelin II, released only ten months after their head-spinning debut.
 “Whole Lotta Love” is one of those era-defining songs that never loses its power; its sexual energy is still shocking, and it’s practically impossible to not air guitar to that riff and the solo following the psychedelic break.

 This album introduces some of the ideas Led Zeppelin would come to perfect on later records.
-The band sounds comfortable creating more dynamic arrangements on this album, indicated by “What Is and What Should Never Be” and the bluesy “The Lemon Song” on Side A. The elegiac and sentimental “Thank You” looks forward to the acoustic songs on their best records, featuring some great organ playing from John Paul Jones.
+The band sounds comfortable creating more dynamic arrangements on Led Zeppelin II, indicated by “What Is and What Should Never Be” and the bluesy “The Lemon Song” on Side A. The elegiac and sentimental “Thank You” looks forward to the acoustic songs on their best records, featuring some great organ playing from John Paul Jones.